 Let's paint another picture: a wretched gangly creature dressed in nothing but a loincloth, walks on all fours, and serves as an unwilling guide to the main protagonist.

 The main protagonist wields a powerful tool which, when wielded carelessly, transforms the user into a shadow of a person with a personality reduced to an obsession for said powerful tool which destroyed them.
-The creature used to own said tool and thinks it belongs to it rather than the protagonist.
-It eyes the tool hungrily and attempts to recover it back into its posession yelling things like "Mine!"

 Ok, where was that story from?